 What Should I Do When Bike Tire Will Not Inflate And Will Not Take Air?

-In this article, we’ll discuss the fixes that may help you out, but before that, we’re going to take a look at the types of valves that you may find on your bike’s tire.
-So, let’s get started!
+In this article, we’ll discuss the fixes that can help you out, but first, we’ll take a look at the types of valves you may find on your bike’s tire.

 Types of Valves